 - Not on any stimulant medications, such as Concerta or Ritalin

 WHAT PARTICIPANTS CAN EXPECT

 Participation involves six sessions (four remote visits & two in-person visits).
-Study procedures include questionnaires, interviews, tasks, physical assessments, and skill learning.
+The in-person visits take place within the first month.
+Study procedures include questionnaires, interviews, tasks, physical assessments, and learning a coping skill for teens.

 MEET THE RESEARCHER